 On November 12 and 13 at First United Methodist Church in Cary, Aware Senior Care moderated a question and answer panel.
-The panel featured great people in the community providing products and services to enable seniors, the chronically Ill or the disabled to live safely and thrive in their homes.
+The Live Well at Home panel featured great people in the community providing products and services to enable seniors, the chronically Ill or the disabled to age in place safely and thrive in their homes.

 First United Methodist Church Cary “Live Well at Home Panel” Nov 12-13th, 2015